orakist/Oaksoft.ArgumentParser/docs/Tutorial.md

 - Allow only add, sub, mul, div and pow values for calculate option.
 - Make add value default for calculate option.

-Before updating the application this is the parsing output for these cases.
+Before updating the application, this is the parsing output for these cases.

 ```
 >>> Missing Numbers Case: This should not be allowed.